 The monthly premium is payable every month.
 The rates for those vary depending on different factors such as down-payment, loan amount, term of the loan.
 You can read more details on HUD.gov website.

 Mortgage insurance may not be cancelable

-A 3.5% down payment makes the FHA loan an attractive option.
-But when your down payment is less than 10%, the MIP cannot be canceled for the life of the loan.
+A low down payment makes the FHA loan an attractive option.
+But note that with certain low down payment scenarios, the MIP cannot be canceled for the life of the loan.

 Lower loan limits

 In some counties, the FHA loan limits are similar to conventional loans.
 In a large number of counties though, the FHA loan limits tend to be lower.

 As an example, see a comparison of loan limits for Conventional and FHA across different counties in the state of New Jersey.
 To find out FHA loan limits for your own county, please check the HUD.gov website

 Only available for owner-occupied properties